Poseiden1/Poseiden1/README.md

 ## 👋 Hi, I'm Poseiden1

-- 👨‍💻 Web Developer with a focus on modern web technologies
-- 🚀 Working on private and experimental projects
-- 🌱 Always learning and building new things
+I love building things on the web — from small experiments to full projects.
+Most of my work isn’t public, but I’m always learning and improving.

-Thanks for stopping by!
+Thanks for visiting my profile!